Chalarangelo/30-seconds-of-code/snippets/getURLParameters.md

 Returns an object containing the parameters of the current URL.

-Use `match()` with an appropriate regular expression to get all key-value pairs, `Array.reduce()` to map and combine them into a single object.
+Use `String.match()` with an appropriate regular expression to get all key-value pairs, `Array.reduce()` to map and combine them into a single object.
 Pass `location.search` as the argument to apply to the current `url`.

 ```js